Greece Moments Greece Moments

 24 Min Read

-On the edge of the Aegean Sea lies an island, which most people on an island hopping along the Cyclades probably just leave to the left.
-Hardly anyone knows the second largest island in the archipelago, but Andros has the potential to enchant right away.
+On the edge of the Aegean Sea lies an island that most people on an island-hopping trip through the Cyclades probably just sail past.
+Hardly anyone knows the second largest island of the Cyclades archipelago, but Andros has the potential to enchant you right away.

 “Perhaps Andros is the best-kept secret among the Cyclades islands…”